programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 ## Preliminaries

 Library catalogues are rich repositories of metadata, capturing details such as publisher, subject headings, year and place of publication, and language.
-Books that share common metadata attributes are inherently related, and these relationships can surface compelling and often overlooked stories about a collection — whether tied to a shared theme, a geographical area, or a particular period in time.
+Books that share common metadata attributes are inherently related, and these relationships can surface compelling and often overlooked stories about a collection, whether tied to a shared theme, a geographical area, or a particular period in time.

+The potential of bibliographical metadata for DH research is now generally acknowledged, from [visualising the growing of the collection over time, or the proportion of subject classifications in the collection](https://www.research.ed.ac.uk/en/publications/the-library-catalogue-as-dataset-exploring-data-science-approache/), to the potential of [linking well-structured bibliographical metadata to related works, such as film adaptations, stage productions, musical adaptations or works of art that share metadata](https://www.klassik-stiftung.de/herzogin-anna-amalia-bibliothek/werktitel-als-wissensraum/).

 In most online catalogues, clicking on a metadata value returns a flat list of results: books that share that attribute.
 But there is a more powerful way to explore these connections.
 By visualising catalogue metadata as a network graph — where books and metadata values become nodes, and their relationships become edges — it becomes possible to navigate and interact with the collection in an entirely new way, revealing subsets and clusters that would otherwise remain hidden.